TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

   - `To < From`, or
   - the selected range exceeds three months (calendar-month semantics, `plusMonths(3)`).
 - Invalid ranges shall set a component-level error on the `To` field with a localized message.
+- Presenter/service export start shall defensively reject invalid ranges (`To < From` or range longer than three months), even if UI-level validation is bypassed.
 - When inputs become valid, `To` field error is cleared and `Export` can be enabled.

 #### 18.6.3 Grid reaction to date selection